-Too often Christian culture will retreat to insular spaces shielding themselves from critical thought.
-While academic spaces are increasingly unwilling to question the new dogmas of the new reigning ideological monoculture.
-Instead of trying to shelter students from encountering challenging views, the Logos Seminar provides spaces to explore topics to charged to discuss on the main campus.
+Too often Christian culture retreats to insular spaces shielding themselves from critical thought, while academic spaces are increasingly unwilling to question the dogmas of the new reigning ideological monoculture.
+Instead of trying to shelter students from encountering challenging views, the Logos Seminar provides spaces to explore topics too charged to discuss on the main campus.

 What is the Logos Seminar?

 The Logos seminar is an award-winning introduction to the classical Christian tradition and its critics.
-Providing students the opportunity to approach both from a charitable, challenging, and curious perspective in a hospitable setting.
+It offers students the opportunity to engage various standpoints from a charitable, challenging, and curious perspective in a hospitable setting.
+It thus provides students a rare chance to deliberate together on some of the most contested topics that, when brought up on campus, receive little more than hostile or skeptical consideration.

 Within the seminar, we host a visiting scholar series called Chesterton Perspectives.
-Chesterton Perspectives in an innovative series of interviews with Christian scholars from a wide range of disciplines and perspectives reflecting on contemporary issues.
-We have had the privilege of hosting speakers to discuss topics such as gender and sexuality, and economic justice, and this year our focus is on the family unit and its place in the social order.
+Chesterton Perspectives is an innovative series of interviews with Christian scholars from a wide range of disciplines and viewpoints reflecting on contemporary issues.
+We have had the privilege of hosting speakers to discuss topics such as gender and sexuality, economic justice, the family unit and its place in the social order, and this year our focus is on technology.

 The Logos Seminar made difficult, intellectually rigorous material become real, connect in a deep personal way that is relevant for our tangible concrete lives of faith, and not just classroom abstractions.
 It has so many real world applications for our lives, and it was a unique space where we could ask both intellectual and personal questions about our faith without being overly concerned about the difference.
 It is totally unique as an educational experience, in that very few spaces allow us to combine both pastoral and intellectual concerns in an analogous way that physicists might strive to combine both theory and experiment.